ethanbass/chromatographR/cran-comments.md

 ## R CMD check results

+There was an issue with some of the tests in my last submission that was only showing up when tested on the MKL machine (https://www.stats.ox.ac.uk/pub/bdr/Rblas/MKL/chromatographR.out).
+I believe I have remedied these issues in this new release.
+I apologize for the double release!

 0 errors | 0 warnings | 1 note

 * The note concerns four DOI links in the documentation which are supposedly invalid: